-ESTABLISHING CONTACT WITH THE SOCIAL SECURITY ADMINISTRATION (SSA) AND THE OFFICE OF DISABILITY ADJUDICATION AND REVIEW (ODAR)
+ESTABLISHING CONTACT WITH THE SOCIAL SECURITY ADMINISTRATION

-Once the volunteer receives the return receipt confirming that SSA has received the Request for Hearing and other initial filing documents, he or she should follow up with that local SSA office by phone.
+Once the volunteer receives the return receipt confirming that SSA has received the Request for Reconsideration and other initial documents, he or she should follow up with the relevant SSA office by phone.
 It is important to confirm that the case has been entered into SSA's computer and that the file has not been lost.